The Economic Analysis of Law

 Cost-benefit analysis proceeds in two steps.
 First, for each individual, it identifies a particular representation of the individual’s ordinal ranking of the options open to the policy maker.
 Second, it aggregates these representations of each individual’s preferences into a social ranking.

 The first step is unproblematic.
 Consider agent K. K has preferences over states of the world.
-A representation of these preferences assigns a number to each state of the world such that K prefers state X to state Y if and only if the number assigned to state X is higher than the number assigned to state Y. Cost-benefit analysis assigns as numbers the agent's willingness to pay.
-This procedure thus links the range of numbers that the agent may assign to the agent's wealth as willingness to pay is defined in part in terms of the agent's ability to pay.
-The procedure for assigning numbers on the basis of an individual's willingness to pay in fact yields a representation of that agent's preferences.
-Willingness to pay is a utility function that accurately represents the agent's (ordinal) preferences over states.
+A representation of these preferences begins with a baseline policy and ranks all policies relative to the baseline.
+Specifically, it assigns a number to each state of the world such that K prefers state X to state Y if and only if the number assigned to state X is higher than the number assigned to state Y. Cost-benefit analysis assigns as numbers the agent’s willingness to pay.
+This procedure thus links the range of numbers that the agent may assign to the agent’s wealth as willingness to pay is defined in part in terms of the agent’s ability to pay.
+The procedure for assigning numbers on the basis of an individual’s willingness to pay in fact yields a representation of that agent’s preferences.
+Willingness to pay is a utility function that accurately represents the agent’s (ordinal) preferences over states.
+Notice, however, that, if the agent chooses a different baseline policy, the numbers, though ordered identically, will not be the same as those derived from the original baseline.
+(One sees this immediately when one notes that the baseline policy always receive a value 0.)

 The second step of cost-benefit analysis is more problematic.
-To aggregates the individual willingnesses to pay, cost-benefit analysis simply sums the individual willingnesses to pay.
+To aggregate the individual willingnesses to pay, cost-benefit analysis simply sums the individual willingnesses to pay.
 One can see immediately several difficulties with this procedure.
 First, each ranking is ordinal; the numbers have no significance beyond the order.
-If K assigns a number 2 to state X, a number 4 to state Y and a number 16 to state Z, we cannot conclude anything about K's intensity of preference; she does not prefer Z to Y six times as much as she prefers Y to X. It therefore seems odd that one can add agent K's willingness to pay to agent J's willingness to pay.
+Suppose that, using the status quo Q as a baseline, K assigns a number 2 to policy X, a number 4 to policy Y and a number 16 to policy Z while, when using policy P as a baseline, she assigns a number 3 to policy X, a number 9 to policy Y and a number 27 to policy Z. As the representations are ordinal, one cannot conclude anything about K’s intensity of preference; her Q-based representation of her preferences “assesses” the difference between Z and Y as six times the difference between Y and X while her P-based representatiion of her preferences thinks the difference between Z and Y is only three times the difference between Y and X. not prefer Z to Y. The choice of baseline may thus affect the choice of policy.

 Second, cost-benefit analysis adopts a method of interpersonal comparisons of well-being that is particularly unconvincing.
 Interpersonal comparison of well-being requires that one identify the appropriate representation of each individual’s preference ordering and compare those representations.
 Cost-benefit analysis however does not identify representations on moral or political grounds; rather it chooses the representations that contingently arise from the actual distribution of wealth and income in the society.
 If Tom is poor while Bill is wealthy, it is unclear why the representations of the well-being of each that derives from willingness to pay provide interpersonally comparable measures.
 Equally, if Tom and Bill are equally wealthy but Tom is disabled and Bill is not, the willingness to pay of each may still not be interpersonally comparable.